viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

    To save your changes, click **Save config** at the bottom of the page.

-   Check the **Logs** tab of your machine in the Viam app to make sure your RPlidar has connected and no errors are being raised.
+   Check the **LOGS** tab of your machine in the Viam app to make sure your RPlidar has connected and no errors are being raised.

    {{%/tab %}}
    {{% tab name="JSON Example" %}}